pinecone-io/canopy/README.md

 ## Considerations

-* Canopy currently only supports OpenAI as the backend for both the embedding model and the LLM.
-Rate limits and pricing set by OpenAI will apply.
+* Rate limits and pricing set by model providers apply to Canopy use.
+Canopy currently works with OpenAI, Azure OpenAI, Anyscale, and Cohere models.
 * More integrations will be supported in the near future.

 ## Advanced usage